 The following template is in two parts.
-Part A identifies the elements which should be included in the program proposal submitted for System Coordination Review, and Part B itemizes the additional information needed for a quality assurance review by Council.
+Part A identifies the elements which should be included in the program proposal submitted for System Coordination Review (there are separate templates for Bachelor's programs and for Master's and Doctoral Degree programs) and Part B itemizes the additional information needed for a quality assurance review by Council.
 It is not necessary to upload Part B when submitting the proposal for system coordination review.